PrismLibrary/Prism-Documentation/docs/platforms/maui/navigation/prismnavigationpage.md

 ---
+sidebar_position: 9
 uid: Platforms.Maui.Navigation.PrismNavigationPage
 ---

 # PrismNavigationPage

-The NavigationPage is a unique element in .NET MAUI (and Xamarin.Forms) as it is the single Page that is capable of independently Popping Pages off of the Navigation Stack thus bypassing the NavigationService.
-In Prism.Maui we have taken some lessons from Prism.Forms and made it easier to ensure that the NavigationService is used to navigate between Pages.
+The NavigationPage is a unique element in .NET MAUI as it is the single Page that is capable of independently Popping Pages off of the Navigation Stack thus bypassing the NavigationService.
+In Prism.Maui we have made it easier to ensure that the NavigationService is used to navigate between Pages.

 ## Automatic Registration